Magnetika/Magnetika/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=22&duration=3000&pause=1000&color=7AA2F7&center=false&vCenter=true&width=200&lines=Overview)](https://git.io/typing-svg)

-> Over the past few years, I have placed a strong emphasis on expanding my IT knowledge.
+> Over the past few years, I have focused on expanding my knowledge in software development and IT.
-> During this time, I gained hands-on experience through freelance manual testing projects.
+> I have gained hands-on experience through freelance QA and testing projects, where I worked
-> These projects involved executing test cases as well as exploratory testing, focusing on
-> functional and usability aspects of various products.
+> on web applications and APIs, performed exploratory testing, and documented defects in
+> collaboration with development teams.

-> In the past year, I completed the Software Test Automation and Continuous Integration
+> In the past year, I completed the Software Test Automation and Continuous Integration course at
-> course at the University of Malta.
-This course provided me with a solid foundation in test
+> the University of Malta.
+This strengthened my foundation in test automation, including practical
-> automation, including hands-on experience with tools such as Selenium WebDriver,
-> Cucumber, and Postman, as well as an introduction to the basics of CI/CD pipelines.
+> experience with Selenium WebDriver, Cucumber, and Postman, as well as an introduction to
+> CI/CD concepts.

-> I am currently pursuing a Bachelor of Science in Computer Science through remote
+> I am currently pursuing a Bachelor of Science in Computer Science while developing my skills in
-> learning, which predominantly requires weekend commitment.
-This flexible arrangement
-> allows me to dedicate my time to a full-time junior testing or developer position where I
-> can combine my acquired knowledge with practical experience and contribute to high
-> quality software development.
+> API and integration technologies through EPAM’s API & Integration Internship Program.
+I am
+> particularly interested in MuleSoft, REST APIs, and understanding how different systems
+> communicate reliably in modern enterprise environments.

 ---

 ## Summary

-- Experienced in manual testing (functional, usability, exploratory)
-- Software Test Automation & CI/CD (Java17, Selenium WebDriver, Cucumber, Postman)
-- Building web applications with HTML, CSS, JavaScript, React
+- Software Engineer focused on API and integration development
+- Learning MuleSoft and enterprise integration technologies through EPAM’s API & Integration Internship Program
+- Experience with Java, Spring Boot, React, REST APIs, Git, and CI/CD concepts
+- Strong background in Software QA, test automation, and API testing (Selenium WebDriver, Playwright, Postman, Swagger)
-- Currently studying BSc Computer Science
+- Currently pursuing BSc in Computer Science

 ---

 ## Work Experience

+**Freelance Software QA Engineer**

-**Freelance Software Tester**
+**Freelance Software QA Engineer**
 2023 – 2025

-- Executed manual testing projects via crowdsourcing platforms (uTest, Testbirds).
+- Worked on freelance testing projects focused on web applications and APIs.
-- Performed functional and usability testing and exploratory testing to surface defects.
+- Performed manual testing, exploratory testing, and regression testing to identify defects and improve software reliability.
+- Automated browser and UI tests using Selenium WebDriver and Playwright.
+- Validated REST APIs with Postman and Swagger, checking functionality, edge cases, and error handling.
-- Logged, tracked and reported issues; collaborated with development teams.
+- Logged, tracked, and reported issues while collaborating closely with developers in Agile environments.
+- Applied a quality-focused mindset to software development by emphasizing reliability, usability, and system behavior.

 ---